 In an obituary letter to the New York Times, Albert Einstein wrote: ‘Fräulein Noether was the most significant creative mathematical genius thus far produced since the higher education of women began.’

-Significant Figures: Lives and Works of Trailblazing Mathematicians by Ian Stewart is published on 10 August 2017 (£20.00 hardback/£15.99 ebook, Profile Books)
+Significant Figures: Lives and Works of Trailblazing Mathematicians by Ian Stewart is available now (£20.00 hardback/£15.99 ebook, Profile Books)